mcosovic/JuliaGrid.jl/docs/src/manual/acPowerFlow.md

 charging.to.reactive
 ```

-Active powers signify losses within the branch's charging or shunt admittances, whereas reactive powers denote the injected reactive powers from admittances into the power system, indicated by a negative sign.
+Active powers indicate active losses within the branch's charging or shunt admittances.
+Moreover, charging admittances injected reactive powers into the power system due to their capacitive nature, as denoted by a negative sign.

 ---

-##### Series Impedance Active and Reactive Powers
+##### Active and Reactive Power at Series Impedance
-To calculate active and reactive power values across the series impedance of the particular branch, the function can be used:
+To calculate the active and reactive power across the series impedance of the particular branch, the function can be used:
 ```@example ComputationPowersCurrentsLosses
 series = powerSeries(system, model; label = 2)
 nothing # hide